 Our approach includes the use of participatory design, qualitative research methods and interdisciplinary research teams.
-Our outcomes focus on real world impact through policy and industry, public engagement and spin-out innovation.
+Our outcomes and outputs focus on real world impact through policy and industry, public engagement and spin-out innovation.

-The PTRU has a pipeline of new research proposals covering existing and emerging specialisms within The Helen Hamlyn Centre for Design, such as inclusive design, service design, enabling communities, social equity, citizen science and machine-learning.
+The PTRU has a pipeline of new research proposals covering existing and emerging specialisms within the Centre, such as Inclusive Design, service design, enabling communities, social equity, citizen science and machine-learning.

-This builds on 30 years of public toilet research experience held by the researcher team, funded by cross-Research Councils UK (RCUK) funding, charitable trusts and public sector organisations.
+This builds on 30 years of public toilet research experience held by the research team, funded by cross-Research Councils UK (RCUK) funding, charitable trusts and public sector organisations.

-- Tackling Ageing Continence through Theory Tools and Technology / New Dynamics of Ageing: cross-council programme, led by ESRC
+- Tackling Ageing Continence through Theory, Tools and Technology (New Dynamics of Ageing: led by ESRC)

-- The Great British Public Toilet Map / Open Data Institute
+- The Great British Public Toilet Map (Nominet Trust, Open Data Institute)